Phantom Lancer

 Additional:

-* Battery Assault will continuously prevent Spirit Breaker from using Nether Strike, Charge of Darkness and even right clicking because of his long attack animation.
+* Battery Assault will continuously prevent Spirit Breaker from using Nether Strike, Charge of Darkness and even right clicking because of his slow base attack speed.

 * Living Armor can mitigate a large portion of Spirit Breaker's damage since his attacks are slow.

-* Treant Protector can also counter initiate Spirit Breaker with Leech Seed and his bash from
+* Treant Protector can also counter-initiate against Spirit Breaker with Leech Seed,

 Nature's Guise before he manages to escape.